Meteor-Community-Packages/meteor-simple-schema/README.md

 Refer to the [Custom Validation](#custom-validation) section.

+### keyIsRegEx

+Set to `true` to indicate that the key is a regular expression.
+This schema will be applied to keys matching the regular expression.

 ### defaultValue

 Set this to any value that you want to be used as the default when an object